motion/orbit/notes/next.md

     - then on back just look at entry and either set input or pane...
       - should be good enough for most use cases
     - next step would be selected item inside, but thats already way more complex
+- prep for apps split:
   - splitting out all the views for the app kit
     - fixing their types
     - Icon, most things in views/\*
     - VirutalList/VirtualListItem => List/ListItem etc
     - content type views: Thread/Message/etc
+  - creating a thing that downloads our webpack setup on demand for development
+    - interface to show that
+    - creating npm package `orbit-dev-tools` that has webpack, @mcro/build, etc
+    - `npm install orbit-dev-tools` basically our dev tools
+    - check to keep them up to date in the app

 for me once split out: